Rosin23/RAG-Filesearch/examples/README.md

 # Examples

-This directory contains example code demonstrating how to use SovDef FileSearch Lite.
+This directory contains example code demonstrating how to use FLAMEHAVEN FileSearch.

 ## Available Examples